 By analyzing the above statement, it can be evaluated that the employee works to improve the medical treatment process by recommending the use of advanced biomedical technology for critical surgeries.

-The integration of technology with medicine brings convenience to the lives of patients and healthcare professionals.
+Integrating technology with medicine brings convenience to the lives of patients and healthcare professionals.
 One of the studies in the literature highlighted that biomedical technology allows healthcare professionals to do robotic surgery without their presence at a hospital and makes minimally invasive procedures safe.
 However, an employee working at one of the healthcare institutions in the UK said that:

 By examining the above response, it has been found that UK medical institutions are currently using robotic surgery via the utilization of advanced biomedical technology.
 Furthermore, the orthopaedic internal fixation device is being used to repair broken bones without the presence of a human surgeon.

 The prominent challenge entrepreneurs face in the UK in encouraging the use of advanced biomedical technology in the healthcare sector is the government's involvement and lack of funding (Wherton et al. 2017, p.
 368).
 Additionally, the study by Greenhalgh et al. (2017, p.
-369) regarded that employees tend to face difficulty in using advanced biomedical technology, which stops healthcare institutions from utilizing advanced biomedical technology.
+369) regarded that employees tend to face difficulty using advanced biomedical technology, which stops healthcare institutions from utilizing advanced biomedical technology.
 Although, one of the respondents stated:

 “One of the issues that I always encounter is lack of accessibility in research and development of biomedical technology.
 I, as an entrepreneur believes, that biomedical technology would replace the service of humans and substantially increase the quality of healthcare.
-However, research on these technology demands extensive investment that does not provide profit.
+However, research on these technologies demands extensive investment that does not provide profit.
 Hence, huge entrepreneurs prevent investing in such projects.”

 By analyzing the above statement, it has been interpreted that lack of accessibility minimizes the drive of entrepreneurs to invest in this biomedical technology.
-Moreover, the limited accessibility limits employees in learning the implication of such biomedical technology.
+Moreover, the limited accessibility limits employees in learning the implications of such biomedical technology.

 The results indicated that entrepreneurs and employees play an essential role in promoting the use of biomedical technology in the healthcare sector of the UK.
-The research explores the level of challenges that are being faced by entrepreneurs in healthcare for delivering and using bio-medical technologies in their healthcare centres.
+The research explores the challenges entrepreneurs face in healthcare for delivering and using bio-medical technologies in their healthcare centres.
 This is because every challenge faced by healthcare entrepreneurs differs from one another.
-Gordon and Catalini (2018) have identified that with the use of biomedical technologies in the healthcare sector, entrepreneurs can easily access big data analytics for their patients and quickly develop good healthcare practices supportive of potential growth.
+Gordon and Catalini (2018) have identified that by using biomedical technologies in the healthcare sector, entrepreneurs can easily access big data analytics for their patients and quickly develop good healthcare practices supportive of potential growth.
 It was also discussed by Qi et al. (2017) mentioned that the challenges of using bio-medical technologies can be mitigated when entrepreneurs start their business operations after consulting the proper regulating authorities and the right technology vendors.
-This consultancy practice can make the entrepreneurs familiar with the working of bio-medical technologies that only benefit their business after being successfully implied.
-It was also discussed by Ok et al. (2015) that the determination of drug usage for the patients with the bio-medical technology data would ease the functions of entrepreneurs in running their healthcare institutes.
-It is because the data of the patients and other physician credentials will be safeguarded from theft through an effective electronic security system.
-The use challenge of the increase in business costs can be removed when the entrepreneurs will think about the successful long-term operations of their healthcare institute.
+This consultancy practice can familiarise entrepreneurs with the working of bio-medical technologies that benefit their business after being successfully implemented.

 The current research can be concluded easily by acknowledging that every entrepreneur in the healthcare industry experiences different challenges in using bio-medical technologies to support their operations effectively.
 It was discussed in the literature that many studies provide benefits of using biomedical technologies in the healthcare sector.
 Still, they fail to explain how to mitigate the experienced challenges by entrepreneurs.
 The current research uses the positivist research philosophy that helps the recent study collect the primary data through interviews and develop the research results using thematic analysis.